binaryphile/docker-pgsql/README.md

-# General-purpose Postgresql Docker image
+# General-purpose PostgreSQL Docker image

 ## Before you build

-You can already use the Postgresql image I've created with these scripts by running:
+You can already use the PostgreSQL image I've created with these scripts by running:

     docker pull binaryphile/pgsql:9.3.1